How to set up a donation page and raise money for what matters

 A fundraiser story that is both detailed and compelling will encourage people to support your cause.
 It’s perfectly normal to want to get your donation page off the ground as quickly as possible, but it’s important to take the time to create the most meaningful description possible.

-Your fundraiser description length should be at least 400 words in length and it should cover the who, what, when, why and how of your situation.
+Your fundraiser description length should be between 300 and 500 words, and it should cover the who, what, when, why and how of your situation.
 Here are the most important questions your story should answer:

-• What is the main obstacle?
-Tell potential donors what problems you or the beneficiary are facing.
+• What is the situation or cause?
+Tell potential donors what problems you or the beneficiary is facing.

 • Why do you or the beneficiary need help?
 Tell people why their contributions are critical.
-Take a cue from local radio stations who do a great job of answering the “why” in their fundraising appeals.
+Take a cue from local radio stations, which do a great job of answering the “why” in their fundraising appeals.
+It’s okay to say, “I’ve never done this before, but I need/care about this.”

-• How can donors help?
-List specific expenses that you or the beneficiary need help in paying.
+• What will the funds be used for?
+List specific expenses that you or the beneficiary need help paying.
 These details help people understand exactly what impact their donations will have.

 Add photos and videos to bring your donation page to life